msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = Why doesn’t the customer receive an email when paying with MB WAY, Credit card, Apple Pay, Google Pay, or PIX? =

 These payments need to be approved immediately after checking out.
-WooCommerce only sends payment instruction emails for payment methods that require later, and not immediate payment, like Multibanco, Payshop, and Bank transfer, for example.
+WooCommerce only sends payment instruction emails for payment methods that require later payment, not immediate payment, like Multibanco, Payshop, and Bank transfer, for example.
-The customer will still get an email, if properly configured on WooCommerce, upon payment (just not before).
+The customer will still receive an email upon payment if properly configured in WooCommerce (just not before).

 = Do Apple Pay and Google Pay support Express Checkout? =